Keith W. Ross

 Keith W. Ross is an American scholar of computer science whose research has focused on Markov decision processes, queuing theory, computer networks, peer-to-peer networks, Internet privacy, social networks, and deep reinforcement learning.
 He is the Dean of Engineering and Computer Science at NYU Shanghai and a computer science professor at the New York University Tandon School of Engineering.

 Career

 Ross received his Bachelor of Science degree from Tufts University in electrical engineering, as well as a master's in electrical engineering from Columbia University.
-He earned his Ph.D. in computer and control engineering from the University of Michigan.
+He earned his Ph.D. in computer and control engineering from the University of Michigan, advised by Frederick J. Beutler.
 From 1985 until 1998 he served as a professor at the University of Pennsylvania.
 In 1995, Ross authored the research monograph Multiservice Loss Models for Broadband Communication Networks.
 In 1998, Ross joined the multimedia communication department at Eurecom Institute.

 In 1999, he cofounded Wimba, which developed voice and video applications for online learning using voice-over-IP; he served as CEO and CTO from 1999 to 2001.
 Wimba was acquired by Blackboard in 2010.

 In 2000, he co-authored the textbook Computer Networking: A Top Down Approach.